Do I need an MRI to diagnose a quadriceps tendon tear?

 I was advised that the results would be complete and available later in the day and that I would be informed by my orthopedic surgeon at my next doctor’s office visit.
 When I arrived back a few days later the doc advised me on what he assumed I had suffered at my first visit, that I not only tore my quadriceps tendon but I fully ruptured the sucker.
 He then told me about how former President Clinton had the same injury although his was only a partial tear.
 Great!
 Lucky me.

-If you have never had an MRI scan done before there’s nothing to fear, well except on the price.
+If you have never had an MRI scan done before there’s nothing to fear, well except the price.
 MRI’s are very expensive – say around $1,500 a pop and that’s sometimes on the cheap end.
 I’ve heard them being several thousands depending on what is getting scanned.
 Outside of the high cost, it’s very similar in my opinion as with getting an x-ray except it generally takes a lot longer to finish the scans.
 If you seek a more detailed explanation on how the scans work you can visit the Wiki definition.